--flag, non-interactive examples, provider-specific

 Typical fields in~/.openclaw/openclaw.json:

-agents.defaults.workspaceagents.defaults.model/models.providers(if Minimax chosen)tools.profile(local onboarding defaults to"coding"when unset; existing explicit values are preserved)gateway.*(mode, bind, auth, tailscale)session.dmScope(local onboarding defaults this toper-channel-peerwhen unset; existing explicit values are preserved)channels.telegram.botToken,channels.discord.token,channels.matrix.*,channels.signal.*,channels.imessage.*- Channel allowlists (Slack, Discord, Matrix, Microsoft Teams) when you opt in during prompts (names resolve to IDs when possible)
+agents.defaults.workspaceagents.defaults.skipBootstrapwhen--skip-bootstrapis passedagents.defaults.model/models.providers(if Minimax chosen)tools.profile(local onboarding defaults to"coding"when unset; existing explicit values are preserved)gateway.*(mode, bind, auth, tailscale)session.dmScope(local onboarding defaults this toper-channel-peerwhen unset; existing explicit values are preserved)channels.telegram.botToken,channels.discord.token,channels.matrix.*,channels.signal.*,channels.imessage.*- Channel allowlists (Discord, iMessage, Signal, Slack, Telegram, WhatsApp) when you opt in during prompts; Discord and Slack also resolve entered names to IDs

 skills.install.nodeManager- The